wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) Where a dishonoured bill or note is authorised or required to be protested, and the services of a notary cannot be obtained at the place where the bill is dishonoured, any householder or substantial resident of the place may, in the presence of 2 witnesses, give a certificate, signed by them, attesting the dishonour of the bill, and the certificate shall in all respects operate as if it were a formal protest of the bill.

-    (2) The form given in Schedule [2][116] hereto may be used with necessary modifications, and if used shall be sufficient.
+    (2) The form given in [Schedule 2][115] may be used with necessary modifications, and if used shall be sufficient.

     Compare: 1883 No 8 s 94